Publish 24 February 2022

 Making Ends Meet

 Approaching 21 years old, Julia aspires to be an R&B singer.
 But that dream has become a background melody to life’s current realities.
-She rents a make-shift garage conversion with a poorly lit alley entrance in the west side of Chitown.
-During the day, she sports a colorful uniform at a nearby fast food restaurant.
+She rents a make-shift garage conversion with a poorly lit alley entrance on the west side of Chitown.
+During the day, she sports a colorful uniform at a nearby fast-food restaurant.
 Her employee discount there reduces the grocery bill.

 With her income, if someone gave Julia a car, she couldn’t afford to maintain it.
 That’s why she considers her apartment, within walking distance of her two jobs and her child’s school, to be a blessing.
 “I don’t stress over luxuries.
 We get by.”
 Every few months Julia refills her pre-paid mobile phone as she awaits a life-changing phone call.